 Testing for Fragile X

-Fragile X is diagnosed by a DNA blood test.
+Testing for Fragile X Syndrome is carried out by a DNA blood test.
 The discovery of the Fragile X gene in 1991 led to the development of reliable DNA tests which can be used to identify affected individuals and carriers.

 The Importance of Diagnosis

 The importance of diagnosing is twofold.
 Firstly, a child diagnosed with Fragile X can receive the appropriate help with education, speech and language, behaviour, and treatment for any physical issues.
 Adults with Fragile X have specific problems therefore the understanding and management of these problems can be helped once a diagnosis of Fragile X is confirmed.

 Secondly, a diagnosis has implications for other relatives.
-Some may be at risk of having affected children, having specific medical conditions (read more about this through our Carriers page) and could benefit from testing and genetic counselling.
+Some may be at risk of having affected children and/or having specific medical conditions (see our carriers page).
+They could benefit from testing and genetic counselling.

 The expanded "Fragile"-appearing site can be seen at the bottom of this chromosome.

 Fragile X Syndrome is the most common inherited cause of learning disability, and we recommend that testing for Fragile X Syndrome is considered for all people with a learning disability or developmental delay.
-Fragile X testing should also be considered for all with autism or autistic-like behaviours, as Fragile X is thought to underlie up to 1 in 20 cases of autism.
+Fragile X testing should also be considered for anyone with autism or autistic-like behaviours, as Fragile X is thought to underlie up to 1 in 20 cases of autism.

 In addition, there are symptoms associated with being a Fragile X carrier, meaning that Fragile X testing should be considered for women experiencing premature ovarian insufficiency or early menopause or for those (particularly men) in later life experiencing Parkinson's-like symptoms (tremor, ataxia or cognitive decline).